-- Advance digital fluency and critical engagement with the digital at Middlebury.
+- Advance digital fluency and critical engagement at Middlebury.
 We recognize that “the digital” already pervades our lives and brings with it many opportunities, but also dangerous inequities, black box algorithms that obscure and manipulate what we see and do, and threats to students’ and our data.
-This organization will address the need for students, faculty, and staff to develop critical digital literacies as part of the criticality needed to combat those threats and become change agents toward a world we want to see.
+DLINQ works with students, faculty, and staff to develop critical digital literacies needed to combat those threats and help improve and depollute our digitally-mediated world.

-- Advance the transformative potential of digital practices and spaces by exploring, partnering to work with, and engaging in conversations about digital technologies with Middlebury faculty, staff, and students.
+- Advance the transformative potential of digital practices and spaces by exploring, partnering to work with, and engaging in conversations teaching and learning with digital technologies with Middlebury faculty, staff, and students.

 DLINQ serves all of Middlebury, including the College in Middlebury, VT, the Institute in Monterey, CA, the Language Schools, Schools Abroad, the School of the Environment, and Bread Loaf School of English.
 By combining expertise in instructional design, pedagogical research, learning space design, animation and video production, and more, the team provides dynamic, strategic, and robust resources that are accessible to faculty, staff, and students across all of Middlebury's programs.

 DLINQ works closely with partners across the institution, including the Digital Liberal Arts initiative; the Center for Teaching, Learning, and Research; Information Technology Services, the Libraries; Student Creativity, Engagement, and Careers; and with the leaders of Middlebury’s academic programs.
 The team continues to welcome input and new partners.